aryan-goyal/Java/README.md

 # Computer-Science-IB Program (High School)
+**Majority of the exercises and projects were are from Blue Pelican Java by Charles Emerson Cook and Big Java by Cay S. Horstmann

 **Computer Science 201 (Object-Based Programming Fundamentals):**
 - Systematic class design using a subset of UML (Unified Modelling Language), test driven development, debugging and error handling are introduced.
 Recursion, inheri-tance and polymorphism